Mystic Seaport Museum

 Mystic Seaport Museum information

 If the call of the sea beckons during your visit, you can visit the Boathouse and captain your own sailboat.
-Alternatively, take a trip on the Sabino , a 1908 steamboat, which takes visitors on excursions up the Mystic River.
-Rides are also available on the 20ft Crosby catboat Breck Marshall ($6); and full-day charters to Fishers Island are possible aboard the 33ft Herreshoff auxiliary ketch Araminta ($350 per person, June to October).
-Week-long teen charters, sailing programs and boat building workshops are regular summer sell-outs so book well in advance.
+Rides are also available on the 20ft Crosby catboat Breck Marshall ($7); and full-day charters to Fishers Island are possible aboard the 33ft Herreshoff auxiliary ketch Araminta ($375 per person, June to October).
+Week-long teen charters, sailing programs and boat-building workshops are regular summer sell outs, so book well in advance.